norlove/BigQuery-Continuous-Queries-Fish-Tank-IOT-Demo/README.md

    1d.
 Creating a REST API triggered flow

    1e.
-Configuring an advanced work assignment
+Configuring a Advanced Work Assignment

    1f.
 Perform basic testing of your solution